hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/step2-init.md

-Initialize the namespace and provide credentials for pushing images to DockerHub
+Initialize the namespace and provide credentials for pushing images to DockerHub.

 Use the riff CLI to initialize your namespace (if you plan on using a namespace other than default then substitute the name you want to use).
 This will create a serviceaccount and a secret with the provided credentials and install a buildtemplate.
 Replace the ??? with your docker username.